 Minor Injuries:

 Minor injuries often result from low-impact collisions and may not immediately manifest noticeable symptoms.
+These are considered to be common injuries from a car accident.
 These injuries may include:

-While seemingly insignificant, even minor injuries should not be ignored, as they can develop into more severe issues if left untreated.
+Even small injuries should not be ignored, as they can worsen if not treated.
 It's essential to consult a medical professional for a thorough examination to rule out any underlying damage.

 Moderate Injuries:

-Moderate injuries are more pronounced and can impact your daily life to a greater extent.
-These injuries often involve more profound tissue damage, including fractures, sprains, and more severe whiplash.
+Moderate injuries are more pronounced and can impact daily life more significantly.
+They often involve more profound tissue damage, including fractures, sprains, and more severe whiplash.

 Symptoms may take a few days to surface fully, making prompt medical attention essential.
 Ignoring moderate injuries can lead to long-term complications and extended recovery times.